i05nagai/memorandum/language/english_speaking.md

     * whenever I smell burning, I relive the final moment of the crash
 * sketchy
     * not detailed
+        * containing few details
         * so far we only have sketchy information about what caused the explosion
     * not safe
+        * not completely safe or not completely honest
         * a sketchy guy
+        * they lived in a sketchy neighborhoodr
 * the answer to this question is two-fold
 * in lieu of
     * instead of